LPG Suppliers Compared

 You’re free to switch to LPG from natural gas (or vice versa) at any time, provided that you have access to the mains gas network.
 With that said, it’s important to be mindful of a few things:

 When it comes to LPG refills, most suppliers will send someone out to swap over your empty (or near empty) gas cylinder with a full one whenever you let them know you’re running low.
-However, some of the larger providers, such as Elgas, may send out an LPG truck to top up your gas supply periodically, thus eliminating the need for you to repeatedly contact your gas company.
+However, some of the larger providers, such as Origin, may send out an LPG truck to top up your gas supply periodically, thus eliminating the need for you to repeatedly contact your gas company.

 LPG is safe, provided it’s used appropriately as per the instructions.
-You should not tamper with the safety valve or other cylinder fittings, and you should leave any modifications or maintenance work to qualified gasfitters.
+You should not tamper with the safety valve or other cylinder fittings and you should leave any modifications or maintenance work to qualified gasfitters.
 Also, check for a gas appliance certification label on any gas appliances to ensure it is approved for LPG use.
-If you attempt to use a gas appliance, and it fails to light, give it a few minutes to air out the gas before attempting it again.
+If you attempt to use a gas appliance and it fails to light, give it a few minutes to air out the gas before attempting it again.
 If you notice a gas leak, then turn off the cylinder at the valve and contact your supplier.

 Past ratings